Deploying LangFuse on Azure with Terraform

 provider "kubernetes" {

-= module.langfuse.cluster_host
+host = module.langfuse.cluster_host

-host = base64decode(module.langfuse.cluster_client_certificate)
+client_certificate = base64decode(module.langfuse.cluster_client_certificate)

-client_certificate = base64decode(module.langfuse.cluster_client_key)
+client_key = base64decode(module.langfuse.cluster_client_key)

-client_key = base64decode(module.langfuse.cluster_ca_certificate)
+cluster_ca_certificate = base64decode(module.langfuse.cluster_ca_certificate)

 }